fudan-zvg/GSS/README.md

 Our project is developed based on MMsegmentation.
 Please follow the official MMsegmentation INSTALL.md and getting_started.md for installation and dataset preparation.

 ### Pre-trained Models
+As stated in the paper, we utilize the DALL-E pre-trained VQVAE weights and freeze both the encoder and decoder.
+Please download the encoder and decoder weights using following command:
 ```bash
 bash tools/download_pretrain_vqvae.sh
 ```